 Level One: We file a grievance with the department head or unit executive officer.

 Level Two: If the grievance is not resolved at Level One, the grievance may be filed again with the executive officer (usually a dean) of the college.

-Level Three: If the grievance is not resolved at Level Two, the grievance may be filed again with the University’s designee in Human Resources (this is currently Keino Robinson, Associate Director of Labor Relations).
+Level Three: If the grievance is not resolved at Level Two, the grievance may be filed again with the University’s designee in Human Resources (this is currently Keino Robinson, Senior Associate Director of Labor Relations).

 Arbitration: if the grievance is not resolved at Level Three, the union may file to take the grievance before an independent arbitrator.
 The arbitrator’s ruling is final and binding on both parties.

 Who has the right to file a grievance?

 Anyone covered under the collective bargaining agreement has a right to file a grievance, whether or not they are a “card-signed” member of the union.

-A member has a right to use the process for filing a grievance outlined in the collective bargaining agreement to file his/her own grievance without going through the union.
+A member has the right to use the process for filing a grievance outlined in the collective bargaining agreement to file his/her own grievance without going through the union.
 If a member chooses to exercise this right, the University is obligated to notify the union that a grievance is underway.
 This is an incredibly rare and inadvisable practice for members, as the purpose of union representation is to help represent the member’s best interests and rights as employees in the grievance process.

-What kind of injustices can be pursued through the grievance process?
+What kind of issues can be pursued through the grievance process?

-The ONLY injustices that can be pursued through the grievance process are violations of the collective bargaining agreement.
-Nothing else is subject to the grievance procedure (though there may be other avenues for seeking justice for those claims).
+The ONLY issues that can be pursued through the grievance process are violations of the collective bargaining agreement.
+Nothing else is subject to the grievance procedure (though there may be other avenues for seeking redress for those claims).